su8code/ethioclicks-javaapp/project/our-sample-program.md

 #### How To Add This Project into My Computer?

-##### This Project is a javafx GUI Application Created by the Netbeans IDE v12.6 to successfully clone the source code and run the project inside your Development Environment you need to have javafx  enabled IDE.
+##### This Project is a javafx GUI Application Created by the Netbeans v12.6 IDE to clone the source code and  successfully run the project inside your Development Environment make sure you have javafx  enabled IDE.